smorad/um_cisc_7026/lecture_09_autoencoders.typ

   We achieve a compression ratio of $3000 "GB /" 60 "GB" = 50$

 ==
-  What happens on your computer when you watch Shrek? #pause
+  What happens on your computer when you watch Kung Fu Panda? #pause

   #side-by-side[Download $bold(z) in Z$ from the internet #pause][$ Z in {0, 1}^n $] #pause